WadesWeaponShed/IP-List-Host-Check-Add-or-Set/README.md

 ## How to use ##
  - cp scripts over to mgmt station (this script is intended to run directly on the mgmt station)
     - I highly recommend that you do this in it's own folder
+ - vi ip.txt
+    - Enter one IPv4 Address per-line
  - execute ./ip_list_host_check.sh
     - Follow the prompts
     - Output will be in a txt file host_set.txt